 A job onboard a large, luxury cruise liner is usually the goal of most people interested in cruise line jobs.
 The cruise line industry is exploding, building more mega-sized cruise ships, and sailing for exotic destinations.
 The outlook for people seeking jobs in the industry has never been better.
-In fact, according to the American Association of Port Authorities, the impact of cruise lines on the American economy reached $37.85 billion in 2010, and employed more than 329,000 people.
-More than 14 million passengers traveled on these vast, luxurious floating hotels.
-Today's megaships carry an average of 2,000 to 3,500 passengers, and some of the newest, largest ships, carry more than 5,000 and require a crew of 1,000 people.
+In fact, according to the CLIA (Cruise Lines International Association, Inc.), the impact of cruise lines on the worldwide economy reached $126 billion in 2016, and employed more than 1,021,600 full-times equivalent employees.
+CLIA estimates 27.2 million passengers will travel on these vast, luxurious floating hotels in 2018.
+This is almost a 10% increase over 2017 which was a record year.
+Today's megaships carry an average of 2,000 to 3,500 passengers, and some of the newest, largest ships, carry more than 5,000 and require a crew over 1,000 people.
 Your chances of landing a luxury cruise ship job have never been better.
 Here is a list of the top cruise line employers whose jobs are available in our job center.

 In addition to the travel you'll be able to do while working for a cruise line, there are other benefits you will enjoy.
 Most jobs require a lot of hard work.
 If you serve passengers, though, you can receive tips and earn good money.
 You will also meet new people on every cruise, and learn a great deal about the hospitality industry that you can use for future work.
 If you want to advance in the industry, experience on a luxury liner is a sure way to differentiate yourself from others that may not have that experience.